jonstites/character_rnn/README.md

 The network architecture starts with an embedding layer.
 Then a user-defined number of (LSTM + Batch Norm + Dropout) layers.
 Finally, there's a fully-connected layer + softmax over the labels.

 For text generation, there's a temperature option to allow a trade-off between sampling the character probability distribution and choosing the most likely character.
-I'd like to add beam search for better text generation.
+It also uses a beam search for better text generation.

 # Fun Examples